bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 };
 ```

-Then, we can start to test it with mock context.
+Then, we can start to test it with a mock context.

 ### Context Mocking